pond/dnd/party_ripa/journals/campaign_7/act_2/part_39.md

   - Vance "splitting" himself into more than one being and placing all evil in one **and all good in another**
   - A verbal argument between Kas and Vecna; "I cannot follow you where you are going"
   - A ritual where Kas splits *himself* into the same two parts, so that one part *can* follow Vance to the 'ends of the Earth'
-  - The "good" side of kas is mummified and buried in a larger-than-life sarcophagus under a fresco of Miska The Wolfspider **in a giant's tower, and shoved into another time**.
+  - The "good" side of Kas is mummified and buried in a larger-than-life sarcophagus under a fresco of Miska The Wolfspider **in a giant's tower, and shoved into another time**.
   - We recognise that sarcophagus.
 It was the one *emptied* at the giant's temple at the Cradle, that place where we first met Vecna.

 Mynos doesn't know *why* any of this important, but is sure that it *is*.
 We have more context, of course.